disco-lang/disco/docs/tutorial/files.rst

 syntax for defining them will be covered in much more detail in an upcoming section of the tutorial.)

+The order of definitions in a ``.disco`` file does not matter;
+each definition may refer to any other definition in the whole file.

 To load the definitions in a file into the disco REPL, you can use the ``:load`` command.
 After successfully loading a file, all the names defined in the file are available for use.
 For example: